 If the agent and client have a good relationship at the start but takes a turn for the worst at a later stage, the agent is still bound by rules which ensure that the bad relationship doesn’t affect the desired outcome of the client.
 They have a legal obligation under fiduciary duty which essentially means that real estate agents should always act in the best interest of their clients, that they must keep important or personal information confidential, that they follow all instructions given, that they disclose all relevant information to their clients, and that they work to the best of their abilities.

 If a real estate agent violates any rule, there are many different penalties as a consequence.
-Examples of these consequences include being ordered to compensate the affected client for damages, have their license restricted, or they may even face criminal charges depending on the severity of the violation.
+Examples of these consequences include being ordered to compensate the affected client for damages, having their license restricted, or they may even face criminal charges depending on the severity of the violation.

 Being a real estate agent comes with many negative perceptions from the general public due to the nature of the job, however, they must abide by many rules and laws put in place to ease the concerns of the public.
 Along with these numerous rules, they are also heavily regulated, and there are different consequences that they may face if any rules are broken.
 And all of these should be able to alleviate the concerns people may have against real estate agents.